swethakare/DataBase-Systems/README.md

 Project component 1: initial ER design for the specified problem statement.(Refer project_component1.docx for problem statement)

 Project component 2: Mapping the designed ER design to the data model creation of tables using SQL developer ( refer project component 2 for the tables created using mentioned ER design)

+project component 3:

+project component 4: Development of android application for the frequent flier program, and using server side programming to retrive the frequent flier data from the data base